-The Australian Podiatry Association (APA) is a member-based, national organisation which represents more than 2,500 podiatrists.
+The Australian Podiatry Association (APODA) is a member-based, national organisation which represents more than 2,500 podiatrists.
 It provides information for other health professionals, professional support to members and education for the public about foot care.

 To advance foot and lower-limb health for all Australians.